Little Shell Band of Chippewa Indians

-The Little Shell Band of Chippewa Native Americans are a historic sub-band of the Pembina Band of Chippewa Indians led by Chief Little Shell in the nineteenth century.
+The Little Shell Band of Chippewa are a historic sub-band of the Pembina Band of Chippewa Indians led by Chief Little Shell in the nineteenth century.
 Based in North Dakota around the Pembina River, they are part of the Ojibwe, one of the Anishinaabe peoples, who occupied territory west of the Great Lakes by that time.
 Many had partial European ancestry from intermarriage by French-Canadian fur traders and trappers.
 Some began to identify as Métis, today recognized as one of the Indigenous Peoples of Canada.
 Located in the 17th century in the areas around the Great Lakes, they gradually moved west into North Dakota and Montana.

 Recognized successor apparent bands include the federally recognized Turtle Mountain Band of Chippewa Indians, based in North Dakota, and the Little Shell Tribe of Chippewa Indians of Montana.

 History

 The Ojibwe, also known as Chippewa, an Indigenous people of the Northeastern Woodlands, lived near the Great Lakes at the time of European and African contact.
 Some of them migrated from present-day Michigan, Wisconsin, and Minnesota into the northern Great Plains beginning in the 17th century.
 There they adopted the use of horses, and gradually modeled some of their culture on other Plains tribes.

 European-American encroachment pushed these Ojibwe bands westward from Minnesota into present-day North Dakota.
 Many settled in the area around the Pembina River in northeastern North Dakota, where the Little Shell Band of Chippewa were living in the nineteenth century.
 Due to intermarriage with French-Canadian fur trappers over the years, this settlement became a center for the Métis people, who developed their own culture, related to, but separate from, the French and Ojibwe.
 They have been since recognized as an independent First Nation by Canada.

 European-American settlement pressure continued and many descendants of the band continued to migrate west to Montana.
 Chippewa live on both sides of the Canadian-US border.